 What Causes Spondylolisthesis?

-The condition is most often caused by a stress fracture that makes the vertebra unstable and allows it to slip forward.
-This type of fracture often occurs when a lot of stress and pressure is put on the back, usually from sports and sometimes by spinal problems that are present at birth.
+The condition is most often caused by a stress fracture.
+This makes the vertebra unstable and allows it to slip forward.
+This type of fracture often occurs when a lot of stress and pressure is put on the back.
+This is usually from sports and sometimes by spinal problems that are present at birth.

 Classification of Spondylolisthesis

-At UVA, we use the Meyerding Grading System to classify the degree of vertebral slippage.
+At UVA Health, we use the Meyerding Grading System to classify the degree of vertebral slippage.
 Slips are graded on the basis of the percentage that one vertebral body has slipped forward over the vertebral body below.

-Grade V: Complete slip (100 percent), known as spondyloptosis
+Grade V: Complete slip (100%), known as spondyloptosis